 Abscess: When there is pus formation in the urinary tract due to infection, it is called an abscess.

 Urinary tract infection is mainly caused by bacteria.
 The bacteria enter the urinary tract through the urethra and start to multiply in the urinary bladder.
 The defence mechanism of the urinary tract sometimes fails in preventing the entry of bacteria.
 Once the bacteria enter the urinary tract, it starts growing rapidly.
+Visit the best urology hospital in Dwarka to know more about UTI.

 Women are at high risk of getting UTI.
 The chances are so high that, it can be said that a woman has a 50-60% chance of getting a UTI compared to a man, whose chances are only 12%.
 The risk factors that make women more vulnerable are: